University Vehicles (Policy 9040)

 Scope and Audience

 This policy applies to all University fleet vehicles and all employees, students, and volunteers who drive any unit of the University Fleet while on Official University Business.

-This policy does not apply to employees who use vehicles controlled by Boise State under the terms of a Car Share program and does not apply to personal vehicles.
+This policy does not apply to employees who use vehicles controlled by Boise State under the terms of a Car Share program or to personal vehicles.
 Personal vehicles are not covered under the State of Idaho’s Risk Management Program.

 - Idaho State Board of Examiners Policy No. 442-50, State Travel Policy and Procedures,